 This is the street our hotel was down.
 Nice and quiet, and away from the crowds.

 The festival was just getting started.
-We decided to cross the river and have dinner at a restaurant on the river.
+We crossed the river and had dinner at a restaurant on the river banks.

 Approaching the Ping River in during Loi Krathong